aws-amplify/amplify-cli/packages/amplify-cli-core/API.md

     } | undefined) => void;
 }

-// Warning: (ae-forgotten-export) The symbol "PackageLock" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "YarnLock" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export type Lockfile = PackageLock | YarnLock;

 // Warning: (ae-forgotten-export) The symbol "deploymentSecretMerge" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)